Skip to article frontmatterSkip to article content

 Energy density, surface brightness, flux density and luminosity

-An observable directly related to the energy density of an isotropic photon field is the sky surface brightness, from which all the foregrounds have been subtracted.
-Following the notation of Rybicki & Lightman (1986), the bolometric surface brightness or bolometric intensity, II, is defined as the energy passing through a surface dA\dd A during a time dt\dd t and from a solid angle dΩ\dd \Omega:
+An observable directly related to the energy density of an isotropic field of relativistic particles is the sky surface brightness.
+Following the notation of Rybicki & Lightman (1986), the bolometric surface brightness or bolometric intensity, II, is defined as the energy passing through a surface dA\dd A during a time dt\dd t and coming from a solid angle dΩ\dd \Omega:

 dE=IdAdtdΩ,\dd E = I \dd A \dd t \dd \Omega,